techwithpat/aspnet-clean-architecture-invoice-app/readme.md

 ## Overview
-This project is a Web API for an invoicing app built using **Clean Architecture** principles, ensuring a clear separation of concerns for better maintainability and scalability.
+This project is a Web API for an invoicing app built using **Clean Architecture** principles.

 ## Layers
 1. **Domain Layer**: Core entities (`Invoice`, `Customer`) and business logic.